• Skip to primary navigation

 The ingredients you need for this recipe.

 • Brownie Mix - You will need a 20 oz package for this recipe.
 I always use Ghirardelli Brownie Mix when I start with a box mix.
-If starting with Triple Chocolate Ghirardelli Mix, cut the added semi-sweet chocolate chips back by half or omit entirely.
+Beginning with Triple Chocolate Ghirardelli Mix, cut the added semi-sweet chocolate chips back by half or omit them entirely.
 (It already has chocolate chips inside the mix.)

 • Egg Yolks